seemoo-lab/seemoo-wearable-sensing/README.md

 * This app can only be tested on a real device and will not work on the emulator.
 * To connect the *Tizen Studio* and the targer *Gear S3* device make sure they are in the same WiFi network.
 * For each Gear S3 watch a new Samsung Certificate **MUST be created** in order to install the app!
+* For app installation it is required (!) to set up up-to-date time on a smartwatch (can be done automatically via pairing with a smartphone or the time can be manually set on a smartwatch)

 ### Running the App